Welcome to the Hands & Voices Military Project! We’re glad you’re interested!

 Chelsea

-Chelsea Hull - Project Leader (Navy Spouse)
+Chelsea Hull - Co-Lead, Founding Member (Navy Spouse)

-Disclaimer: The views expressed are those of the board members and do not represent any branch of The United States Military, The Department of Defence, The Department of Homeland Security or The United States Government.
+Disclaimer: The views expressed are those of the board members and do not represent any branch of The United States Military, The Department of Defense, The Department of Homeland Security or The United States Government.